samuelwbaird/hair/README.md

  * Determining the basic approach, include the interface for creating elements and context object related to DOM instantian
  * First pass basic recursive render
+ * A centrally managed frame timer to request delayed frame updates in a consolidated manner
+ * A globally available signal to trigger re-render on updates to model/state object

 In progress